 In the kitchen or scullery area, install a rack over the kitchen counter area or deep farmhouse sink that holds plates, doubling as storage and decor.
 Old Delft tiles behind the sink add character, color and a sense of history.
 If you have enough space, add a worktable or freestanding kitchen island that offers storage beneath and a small breakfast bar on its other side.
 Pale, almost white gray, light muted blue or buttercream yellow are all good color choices for the cottage kitchen.
 A fabric valance atop the windows, Roman shades or paned windows without treatments -- especially if they look on to a private backyard -- all pay homage to the decor style.
 Hang a pot rack above the kitchen island for freeing up needed cupboard space or arrange them artistically on the wall from wall or stud-anchored hooks.

 In the Bedroom

 Nothing quite says an English cottage bedroom than an antique white metal queen bed covered by a thick feather mattress topper, white percale sheets and white pillows hemmed in lace.
 A bed meant for snuggling into during those cold winter nights has a warm woolen blanket covered by a fluffy chintz or floral comforter against a white background.
 Slant framed artwork pieces against the wall on the mantel above the fireplace, real or faux, and include a wingback chair and floor lamp for reading your favorite novels in an opposite corner of the room.
 A wood bench or hope chest at the end of the bed holds extra throw blankets for those chilly nights.
 In place of nightstands, add two shabby chic console muted tables on either side of the bed topped with table lamps and white fringed lampshades.
-Cover the with an abundance of thick rugs underfoot.
+Cover the stone-cobbled floors with an abundance of thick rugs underfoot.